Enjoy a season of thrilling baroque music with La Follia

 An intimate concert of nine musicians playing works by Telemann, Couperin, Purcell, and Handel, along with the Pachelbel Canon and Vivaldi La Folia variations.

-January 5, 7pm and 6th, 3pm: A World Tour of Orchestral Music
+January 5, 7pm and 6th, 3pm: A World Tour of Baroque Orchestral Music

 A 21-piece Baroque orchestra performs Handel’s Royal Fireworks, Bach’s Orchestral Suite No. 3, a concerto from Vivaldi’s Four Seasons, Charpentier’s Te Deum, and others.

-February 9th, 7pm and 10th, 3pm: A World Tour of Secular and Religious Vocal Works
+February 9th, 7pm and 10th, 3pm: A World Tour of Baroque Secular and Religious Vocal Works

-Works by Pergolesi, Bach, Jacquet de la Guerre, Purcell, and Handel are performed by four soloists and a 16 -piece Baroque chamber ensemble.
+Works by Monteverdi, Pergolesi, Vivaldi, Clerambault, Charpentier, Purcell, Handel, Bach, and others are performed by four stellar soloists and a 16 -piece Baroque chamber ensemble.

 The complete concertos for two and three harpsichords by JS Bach performed on three harpsichords by the incomparable Anton Nel, director Keith Womer, and Don Livingston, with the La Follia strings.

-We are excited to announce our new venue for the 2017-2018 season: Redeemer Presbyterian Church.
-Centrally located in the revitalized East Austin neighborhood near Manor and Alexander avenues, it features excellent acoustics and temperature control, great sight lines to the stage, ample, safe, well-lit, and free parking, full ADA compliance, and proximity to the best Austin restaurants like East Side Cafe and Dai Due.
+Centrally located in the revitalized East Austin neighborhood near Manor and Alexander avenues, Redeemer Presbyterian Church (map) features excellent acoustics and temperature control; great sight lines to the stage; ample, safe, well-lit, and free parking; full ADA compliance; proximity to the Mueller development; and ready access to the best Austin restaurants like Dai Due.
 Read more about it at Redeemer’s website.